CtrlK

 Completeness

-Clearly answers both 'what' (build RAG systems with vector databases and semantic search) and 'when' (explicit 'Use when' clause covering knowledge-grounded AI, document Q&A systems, and integrating LLMs with external knowledge bases).
+Explicitly answers both 'what' ('Build RAG systems... with vector databases and semantic search') and 'when' ('Use when implementing knowledge-grounded AI, building document Q&A systems, or integrating LLMs with external knowledge bases') with concrete trigger phrases.

 Trigger Term Quality